 Water the lawn as soon as possible after seeding.
 Watering with a fine spray will help seed to germinate, but be sure to prevent washing or puddling.

 Irrigation: Proper watering is the most critical step in establishing turfgrasses from seed.
 Apply water frequently so that the soil is moist, but not excessively wet.
 Supplying water two or three times a day in small quantities for about two to three weeks will ensure adequate moisture for germination.
-If the surface of the soil is allowed to dry out at any time after the seeds have begun to swell and before roots have eveloped, many of the seedlings will die.
-As the seedlings mature and the root system develops, the number of waterings can decrease, but the volume should increase so that the entire root zone is moistened, not just the soil surface.
+If the surface of the soil is allowed to dry out at any time after the seeds have begun to swell and before roots have developed, many of the seedlings will die.
+As the seedlings mature and the root system develops, the frequency of waterings can be decreased, but the volume should be increased, so that the entire root zone is moistened, not just the soil surface.

 During the establishment phase, a number of practices can be employed to help ensure a uniform, dense turf.
 A combination of mulching and irrigation is the key factor in successful turfgrass establishment.
 If a straw or hay mulch is used, be sure to monitor the grass seedlings for shading.
 If the new seedlings show a yellowing, lightly rake away some of the mulch.